meows/racket/docs/exam.md

 starting position `p0` and a velocity `v`, and return a function or lambda which would give that sequence.

+Then use the function to generate the first 10 items in the sequence.

 ``` clojure
 (define (line p0 v)
         (lambda (x) (+ p0 (* x v))))